After complaining that her suspension was silencing the voices of 25,000 people, Sen. Frye-Mueller absent from Senate today.

-Where’s is Senator Julie Frye Mueller in this photo of the Senate Floor today?
+Where is Senator Julie Frye Mueller in this photo of the Senate Floor today?
 Answer: she’s not, and was marked ABSENT from the legislature.

 If you recall, Senator Mueller is recently off of her suspension from the South Dakota State Senate where during her suspension, she had a lot to say about what happens when a legislator is absent from that body: